shuchitama/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+A tweet of less than 140 characters can be written in a text box, and upon submission, are rendered onto the screen.

 ## Dependencies